 An operations and maintenance base for the project will be constructed at Newhaven port.
 It will include office space, equipment storage and vessel mooring facilities.
 The project will also include an offshore substation and an export cable path.

 Following the receipt of approval to begin construction in May 2015, the onshore construction for the substation began in June 2015.
 The installation of turbine foundations was expected to begin in January 2016.
 The offshore construction is scheduled for completion in 2018.

 Access points will be constructed to allow the construction of a haul road along the cable route.

-ABB was awarded a turnkey contract to provide onshore substation, and power infrastructure for the offshore platform of the wind farm in June 2015.
-The contractual scope includes the delivery of the onshore substation comprising high-voltage air-insulated switchgear (AIS), gas-insulated switchgear (GIS), transformers and substation automation as well as control and protection systems.
+ABB was awarded a turnkey contract to provide onshore substation as well as power infrastructure for the offshore platform of the wind farm in June 2015.
+The contractual scope includes the delivery of the onshore substation, including high-voltage air-insulated switchgear (AIS), gas-insulated switchgear (GIS), transformers and substation automation as well as control and protection systems.

 ABB will also provide medium-voltage switchgear, power transformers and protection and control systems for the offshore platform as well as two new switchgear bays with control and protection equipment for the National Grid’s substation at Bolney.